-Special School-Wide Events such as Dance-a-thon, Year-end BBQ, Green Thumbs, Staff Appreciation, Wellness Night, French Carnaval, Breakfast Program
+Special School-Wide Events such as Dance-a-thon, Year-end BBQ, Green Thumbs, Staff Appreciation, Wellness Night, French Carnaval, Healthy Snacks Program

 Communication between school and home is critical to the success of students.
 As such, there are a number of ways to communicate with your child’s teacher, and to obtain information about Pine Grove School events and Halton District School Board news.
-Grade 2 and 3 students at Pine Grove receive an Agenda on the first day of school.
-This is the primary means of communication between teachers and parents, and it is also where students write about homework assignments, and event reminders.
-It is suggested that parents check their child’s agenda nightly, as teachers check student agendas each day at school.
-In addition to agendas, parents can call the school and leave a message for the teacher, or they can email their child’s teacher, as all teachers have an email address (email@example.com with a few exceptions… refer to our school website).
+Grade 2 students at Pine Grove have access to their Google Classroom, and parents will receive an invitation to join in order to receive updates.
+Please accept this invitation and check the classroom regularly.
+This is the primary means of communication between teachers and parents, in addition to emails, phone calls and newsletters.
+In addition, parents can always call the school and leave a message for the teacher, or they can email their child’s teacher, as all teachers have an email address (firstname.lastname@example.org with a few exceptions… refer to our school website).

 The Halton District School Board also has a webpage consisting of important information, and the Board will occasionally send emails and phone calls to parents (if there is an important Board event).